dom-schulz/loan-predictor/README.md

 # Lending Club Loan Default Prediction Model

 This project implements a machine learning model to predict loan defaults using the Lending Club dataset.
-The model helps lenders assess the risk of potential loan defaults by analyzing various loan and borrower characteristics.
+The goal of this project and model is to help lenders assess the risk of potential loan defaults by analyzing various loan and borrower characteristics.

 ## Project Overview